vpalle69/LibraryRoom/README.md

 - Vamshidhar Reddy Palle( vpalle)
 - Anshul Goel (agoel4)
 - Rushabh Doshi(radoshi)

 -Note: please don't change password for the following users because there will be an option to update user details.
 	You can create new users and test the edit user functionality.
+- There was problem with heroku deployment with my initial repository so had to create a new repository hence this contains wher few commits.
+For older commits refer https://github.com/vpalle69/LibRoom

 <b>Pre-configured Admin and User Details:</b>
 <table border=1>